skellis46/slipbox/somatics unlimited.md

 These numbers might say something about the relative size of our field (and the numbers ought to be expressed as a percentage of total articles and then compared with other journals in any given discipline), but the raw numbers also indicate that we are not engaging in debates within the field.
 If there were such debates these numbers would be higher, and I think the field would be richer for it.

-The field would be richer for it because when we make an academic claim (a claim you make in an argument) it is "considered debatable or up for inquiry" [@nordquist-2020-what n.pag].
+The field would be richer because when we make an academic claim (a claim you make in an argument) it is "considered debatable or up for inquiry" [@nordquist-2020-what n.pag].
 Through debate we make dissent possible, and a research field is only as strong as what it allows to be questioned.
 When asked how to minimise the impact of cognitive biases in human debate, the psychologist Daniel Kahneman said, "protect the dissenters" [@parrish-2020-daniel] by making dissent painless.

 Here's Australian philosopher Peter Ellerton: